lf-edge/ekuiper/docs/en_US/sqls/built-in_functions.md

 # Functions

-XStream has many built-in functions for performing calculations on data.
+Kuiper has many built-in functions for performing calculations on data.

 ## Aggregate Functions
 Aggregate functions perform a calculation on a set of values and return a single value.
 Aggregate functions can be used as expressions only in the following: